zhinst/zhinst-toolkit/docs/source/start/index.rst

     $ conda create -n NAME python=3.7
     $ conda activate NAME

-where NAME should be the name of the envirornment that you ant to create.
-The first line will create the envirornment, while the second activate it.
+where NAME should be the name of the envirronment that you want to create.
+The first line will create the environment, while the second activate it.

 Installation